DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 > “My next step is to apply for deputy headteacher - after that, who knows.
 It is good to see women in senior positions and I hope to be one of those.
 However, you must remember that pupils are at the heart of everything we do and that positive thinking and determination can get you anything you desire.”

 If you want a career that provides you with job satisfaction and swift progression, register with us to gain personalised support to help with your journey into teaching.
+}

+section{
 ##Owen’s rapid career ascent

-**Dr Owen Mather, leader of teaching standards**
+###Dr Owen Mather, leader of teaching standards

-Just one year after completing his postgraduate teacher training, Owen progressed to head of department – and since then, he has continued to climb the career ladder.
+<p class="lead">Just one year after completing his postgraduate teacher training, Owen progressed to head of department – and since then, he has continued to climb the career ladder.</p>

-Read Owen’s story
+####Full story

-###Full story:

 Just one year after completing his postgraduate teacher training, Owen progressed to head of department – and since then, he has continued to climb the career ladder.
 Four years later, he is now undertaking consultancy work at various schools, as well as training as a specialist leader of education and leader of teaching standards.